If you would like a career working with and caring for animals, then these courses could be just what you’re looking for.

 - It is expected that the animal care industry will need many more new entrants as the industry continues to grow.

 - The animal care industry is currently worth £1 billion to the UKs economies.

 - The animal care industry currently has 13,000 businesses, 78,000 employees and lots of volunteers.

 - Over one-fifth of animal care employees began their career through voluntary work.

-If you enjoy and have some experience in caring for animals and you would like a career in caring for them then course is for you.
+If you enjoy and have some experience in caring for animals, and you would like a career in a related industry such as zoos, animal welfare or the equestrian industry then course is for you.

 This course is suitable for anyone who has pets or who regularly looks after animals, either voluntarily or as part of their job.